There are around half a million small businesses being created every month. That’s in the US alone.

 Your customers will most likely be the biggest advocates of your product, so get them to join your affiliate program.
-Also reach out to influencers like popular bloggers and people will large social media followings in your niche.
+Also, reach out to influencers like popular bloggers and people will large social media followings in your niche.
 These people have thousands of followers who will trust their product recommendations, so getting them on your program can bring in lots of sales.

-There are so many ways to market a business, but the 5 methods I discussed here can be implemented even if you have a very small team and tight budget.
+There are so many ways to market a business, but the 5 methods I discussed here can be implemented even if you have a very small team and a tight budget.

 The important thing is to just start.
 Set aside some time, pick one of the strategies, and put them in place.
 Once you’ve got the systems set up, and the groundwork done, you automate the repeatable steps using the software I’ve suggested and outsource the manual stuff.